hxpaul/beacon-ball/README.md

 # beacon-ball
-Throwing some info around the office, a project lounge.
+Throwing some info around the office, a project lounge idea.
+The idea is that we want human interaction to remain at the forefront of our minds.
+Sitting behind a computer all day means it can often be limited.

+What do we do all day?
+We share information!
+Rather than just sending a link via a chat, why not create something that implements a bit of fun alongside the human interaction?
+This is where the beacon ball comes in!

 # Installation
 ```